danielmiessler/fabric/README.md

 <br />

 > [!NOTE]
-> We are improving the project so quickly that you should update often.
-That means `git pull; ./setup.sh` in the main directory, and then sourcing your shell files and/or restarting your terminal.
+> We are adding functionality to the project so often that you should update often as well.
+That means: `git pull; ./setup.sh; fabric --update` in the main directory, and then sourcing your shell files and/or restarting your terminal.
+So exciting!

+> [!NOTE]
+> We just added support for Claude, local models via Ollama, and tons of other stuff.
+Check `fabric -h` for the latest!

 ## Introduction video